 - 1. De-energize the contactor. - 2.
 Keep the outdoor fan operating for 15 minutes. - 3.
 Display the appropriate fault code (see Table 7). - 4.
 After a 15 minute delay, if there is a call for cooling or heating and HPS is reset, the contactor is energized. - 5.
 If HPS has not closed after a 15 minute delay, the outdoor fan is turned off.
-If the open switch closes anytime after the 15 minute delay, then resume operation with a call for cooling or heating at a temporary reduced capacity. - After each HPS trip fault, the compressor will operate at a reduced RPM/Capacity.
-When the HPS trips at the minimum RPM, the unit will be locked out on system malfunction code 84 for 4 hours. - 7.
-In the event of a high-pressure switch trip or high-pressure lockout, check the refrigerant charge, outdoor fan operation, and outdoor coil (in cooling) for airflow restrictions, or indoor airflow in heating.
+If the open switch closes anytime after the 15 minute delay, then resume operation with a call for cooling or heating at a temporary reduced capacity. - 6.
+If HPS trips 3 consecutive cycles, the unit operation is locked out for 4 hours. - 7.
+In the event of a high-pressure switch trip or high-pressure lockout, check the refrigerant charge, outdoor fan operation, and outdoor coil (in cooling) for airflow restrictions, or indoor airflow in heating. - 8.
+In the event of a low-pressure trip or low-pressure lockout, check the refrigerant charge and indoor airflow (cooling) and outdoor fan operation and outdoor coil in heating.